 3) Managing negative Google reviews

 Today online reviews hold more power than ever!
 The power of reviews is such that it can impact any business to a great extent.
 A steady flow of positive reviews can drive a beeline of customers to your business, on the other hand, negative reviews can dent your reputation and drive customers away.
 If negative reviews are not managed efficiently, it can prove disastrous for your business.
 Negative reviews, in short, can put a break to the growth of your business.
-Check out the 3 essential steps on dealing with negative Google reviews:
+Check out the 3 essential steps for dealing with bad Google reviews:

-a) Be on the top of the review
+a) Be on top of the review

 The first and foremost step in responding to a negative review is to make sure you are in the loop when this happens.
 Usually, some Small Medium Business (SMB) owners make the mistake of not monitoring their business reviews because they think they aren’t listed on any review website.
 But, nowadays, any user can add a business listing for which customers can leave reviews.
 Stay at the top of the game by claiming your business listings for managing the reviews.
 Make an alert on your calendar to check reviews on a consistent basis.
-However, you can also check the customer sentiments through BirdEye’s social listening tool.
+However, you can also check the customer experience through Birdeye’s social listening tool.

 b) Don’t ignore negative reviews

 You should never ignore a negative review.
 During a negative review, it’s better to take the conversation offline by privately messaging the customer.
 Use this opportunity to apologize to the customer and explain how the situation has been resolved.
 Don’t try to make excuses and give lengthy explanations.
 Just focus on eliminating the concern of the customer.
 If required compensate the customer for the inconvenience.
 In a majority of situations, if the customer is satisfied with your effort, they may remove their negative review or add a positive follow up.
 By responding to negative reviews publicly, you show your existing and prospective customers that you value their feedback.

 c) Act professionally and don’t take it personally